sofia-calgaro/legend-gamma-lines-analysis/README.md

         "dataset": {
             "prodenv": "/lfs/l1/legend/data/public/prodenv/prod-blind/ref/",
             "version": "v01.06",
-            "comments": ["The user can set the list of periods, runs and detector types ('single','all','BEGe', 'ICPC', 'COAX','PPC' )", "If they want to study only some detector then set a list [] in the 'detectors' key", "The user can choose the cut to apply among ['raw',  'LAr AC', 'LAr C']"], "periods": ["p03", "p04"],
+            "comments": ["The user can set the list of periods, runs and detector types ('single','All','BEGe', 'ICPC', 'COAX','PPC' )", "If they want to study only some detector then set a list [] in the 'detectors' key", "The user can choose the cut to apply among ['raw',  'LAr AC', 'LAr C']"], "periods": ["p03", "p04"],